Cymraeg ardal@ardal-wales.co.uk

 Although hillforts are known during the Bronze Age, the golden Age of hilltop fortification took place during the Iron Age.
 However, some hillforts were still in use during the Roman period.
 These are known as Romano-British defensive enclosed settlements and it is apparent that most communities quickly settled down under Roman rule.

-Hillforts were constructed for defensive purposes.
+Most hillforts were constructed for defensive purposes.
 However, there is no clear evidence as to why they were constructed as most were without any source of water and unlikely to have been used as permanent settlements or as long-standing locations for tribal warfare.
 Although hillforts were designed to withstand a small-scale attack, it is quite probable that they were constructed as a deterrent.

 Below is a list of all the known Iron Age Hillforts in the area